FieldWarning/projectFieldWarning/documentation/coding-style.md

 22. We prefer composition over inheritance.

 We have provided a Visual Studio 2013 vssettings file (`coding-style.vssettings`) at the root of the repository, enabling C# auto-formatting conforming to the above guidelines.
-Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.
 Ctrl+k Ctrl+d.

 // TODO some sort of automatic formatting tool, i dont think codeformatter does the job since its not customizable enough